crimist/ideapad-toggle-conserve/readme.md

 chmod 646 $IDEAPAD_FILE
 ```

-I've made a convenient systemd script to allow public write on boot up.
+I've made a simple systemd service to set the file permissions to `646` on boot up.

 ```sh
 systemctl enable $(realpath ideapad-conservation-chmod.service)